cover-me/repository/qcodes/readme.md

 ## qc_measure.py

 A package for general 1d and 2d scans using qcodes.
-Generate a measurment log (DOCX file) and DAT data aside to qcodes db data.
+Generate a measurment log (DOCX file) and DAT data aside to qcodes db data, making the data and log available to more researchers.

 ## qc_fast1d.py